-Dallas Theological Seminary is located in Dallas, Texas, a city of approximately one million people with a metropolitan area population of approximately 2.5 million.
+Dallas Seminary is located in Dallas, Texas, with a metropolitan area population of approximately 3 million.
 The city boasts beautiful residential areas, parks and playgrounds, and fine schools and universities.
 Students and their families enjoy art and science museums, the aquarium, and an outstanding zoo.
 The city also supports a wide variety of cultural activities as well as all kinds of spectator and participant sports.